 The course broken into a weekly 2 hour lecture and links to the weekly integrative seminar.

-- Summative essay due for submission on 24th April 2020
+- Summative essay due for submission by 18th May 2020

 SW5003 Knowledge and Theories for Practice